foxox/nzconfigtools/README.md

-# diff.py
+# copyconfig.py
-Computes and displays the differences between two config files.
+Copies all user settings in a config file from one of the U modes (U1/U2/U3) to the M/A/S/P/Auto modes.
+This also invokes fixcrc.py on the file to update its CRC.

 Example command:

-python diff.py G:\NCSET006.BIN G:\NCSET006_backup.BIN
+python copyconfig.py G:\NCSET006.BIN 1

-This command would find all of the differences between the two input files and print them to the terminal.
+This command would copy the settings from U1 to M/A/S/P/Auto.
+Change the 1 to 2 or 3 to use U2 or U3 instead, respectively.

 # fixcrc.py